Telescope, Optics and Control system

 The S-PLUS Filter System

-S-PLUS uses the 12-filter photometric system devised for the J-PLUS project (Cenarro et al. submitted).
-Through a combination of broad- and narrow-band filters that serve to identify the main stellar spectral features (absorption lines and continuum), this photometric system was designed for the optimal classification of stars.
+S-PLUS uses the Javalambre 12-filter photometric system devised for the J-PLUS project (Cenarro et al. 2019).
+Through a combination of broad- and narrow-band filters that serve to identify the main stellar spectral features (absorption lines and continuum), this photometric system was designed for the optimal classification of stars (Gruel et al. 2012 and Marin-Franch et al. 2012).
 The filter system is composed of 7 narrow-band filters (J0378, J0395, J0410, J0430, J0515, J0660, J0861) that coincide with, respectively, the [OII], Ca H+K, Hδ, G-band, Mgb triplet, Hα and Ca triplet features.
 The system also includes the u, g, r, i, and z broad-band filters which serve to constrain the spectral continuum of sources.
 The g, r, i, and z bands are similar to those from SDSS.
 The u-band filter is the Javalambre u-band filter, which has a slightly more efficient transmission compared to the SDSS u-band.
 The effective wavelengths and FWHM of the filters are listed below.

 |Filter Name||λ effective (Angstroms)||Δλ (Angstroms)||Transmission Data||Comments|